igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 # Change Log

+## Since version 01
+- Clarified Q Period selection
+- Added an optional E (ECN-Echo Event) bit
+- Clarified L bit calculation for protocols that allow partial data loss due to a change in segmentation (such as TCP)

 ## Since version 00

 - Addressed review comments
 - Improved guidelines for privacy protections for QIUC

 # Acknowledgments

-The sQuare bit was originally suggested by Kazuho Oku in early proposals for loss measurement.
+The sQuare bit was originally suggested by Kazuho Oku in early proposals for loss measurement and is an instance of the "alternate marking" as defined in
+{{!RFC8321}}.